 Process Design and PFMEA

 Prior to product release, testing is generally done in-house using a surrogate to replicate and validate the user experience.
-Sometimes, however, surrogate testing fails in some way and a less-than-optimal user experience results.
-Appropriate surface data can reveal if the problem results from poor coating, bonding, or cleaning.
+Sometimes, however, surrogate testing fails in some way, and a less-than-optimal user experience results.
+Appropriate surface data can reveal if the problem results from the poor coating, bonding, or cleaning.

 Component sourcing can be problematic, especially if different vendors are used for any reason.
 For example, different sub-components might be used for the test build and scaled-up production.
 If you suspect changes in quality, having accurate surface data can help determine the differences and inform any decisions about necessary adjustments.